VasilGVasilev/softuniOthers/Java/JavaOPP.md

             }
         }

     Why use Interfaces to achieve greater abstraction? - Remember, a Java class can only have 1 superclass, but it can implement multiple interfaces.
 Thus, if a class already has a different superclass, it can implement an interface, but it cannot extend another abstract class.
 Therefore interfaces are a more flexible mechanism for exposing a common interface.

+Polymorphism

+Two types of polymorphism
+    Method overrriding (runtime) - the ability for a subclass to override a method allows a class to inherit from a superclass with 'near enough' actions and then change it as required.
+Overriding methods need to return the same type as the overridden method.
+    Method overloading (compile) - one class having same named methods that accept different number of arguments